labomics/MetaLogo/README.md

     $pip install .[webserver]

-You need to start the redis server and the redis queue service.
+You need to start a redis server and the redis queue servic before running the MetaLogo server locally (see [tutorial](https://github.com/labomics/MetaLogo/wiki)).
 We recommend that you can build a docker container to provide the service:

     $cat MetaLogo/server.docker.sh
      docker build -t metalogo:v1 .